ColinWaddell/CurrantPi/README.md

 Known Kludges
 -------------
-Takes 1 second to load in order to take two samples of the network Tx/Rx a second apart in order to determine the transfer rates.
+Takes 1 second to load in order to take two samples of the network Tx/Rx bit-count a second apart in order to determine the current transfer rates.

 Screenshot
 ----------